-Auth nority After Consultation with Function 1. applications where these are re-submitted applications The Chairman of the Planning Applications Committee and Ward Councillors Non- executive (a) the application is not materially different from the original application; (b) the material considerations affecting the decision have not changed; (c) there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.
+Auth ority After Consultation with Function 1. appli re-su previ rease etermine major planning cations where these are ubmitted applications iously refused only for SPA ons which are now lived and where: the application is not materially different from the original application; The Chairman of the Planning Applications Committee and Ward Councillors Non- executive (b) the material considerations affecting the decision have not changed; (c) there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.